Dog Training and Dog Care advice from UK Professionals

 Belgian Shepherd Adults Video

-Belgian Shepherd Groenendael K9 Obedience Breed Summary:
+Belgian Shepherd Groenendael Dog Breed Summary:

 This dog is extremely intelligent with high working and protecting instincts.
 They are used extensively by the police and as guard dogs which is their main occupation today.
 They can also be loyal companions and have an immense need for human company.